svaarala/duktape/doc/debugger.rst

     REP 0 3 EOM

 Level specifies the callstack depth, where -1 is the topmost (current) function, -2 is the calling function, etc.  If not provided, the topmost function will be used (as with a real ``eval()``).

-Note that the full callstack will be visible to, e.g. ``Duktape.act()`` called from the Eval'd code, regardless of the callstack index provided.
+The level affects only the lexical scope of the code evaluated.
+The callstack will be intact, and will be visible in e.g. stack traces and ``Duktape.act()``.

 The eval expression is evaluated as if a "direct call" to eval was executed in the position where execution has paused, in the lexical scope specified by